apache/wicket-site/community/index.md

 ---

+## Wicket Spring Boot integration

+[Wicket Spring Boot](https://github.com/MarcGiffing/wicket-spring-boot) makes it easy to create a Wicket applications with a minimum of configuration effort.
+It uses Spring Boot to autoconfigure Wickets core and its extension (like WicketStuff, BeanValidation, etc...).

+---

 ## Tumblr account {#tumblr}

 You can show everyone what you have done with Wicket posting a screenshot at [our Tumblr account](http://builtwithwicket.tumblr.com/)